 Cricket: Finch punishes Pakistan in Australia's win

-SHARJAH, United Arab Emirates: Aaron Finch struck back-to-back centuries to lead Australia to another thumping eight wicket victory over a hapless Pakistan in the second one-day international in Sharjah on Sunday (Mar 24).
+SHARJAH, United Arab Emirates: Aaron Finch struck his second century in as many games to lead Australia to another thumping eight-wicket victory over a hapless Pakistan in the second one-day international in Sharjah on Sunday (Mar 24).

 Finch struck six sixes and 11 boundaries in a dominating innings, improving on his previous highest one-day score of 148 against Scotland at Edinburgh in 2013.

-The victory becomes more memorable as it was 100th one-day international match between the two countries.
+The victory came in the 100th one-day international match between the two countries.

 Pakistan had replaced fast bowler Mohammad Amir with Mohammad Hasnain for rookie 18-year-old's first one-day and that left them more deeply inexperienced, having already rested six main players from the series.